Reshaping Biomolecular Structure Prediction through Strategic Conformational Exploration with HelixFold-S1

-In the second stage, the contact prediction task is introduced, and the model is fine-tuned on both tasks simultaneously.
-The contact prediction task aims to estimate the probability that each inter-chain token pair is in atomic contact, serving as a basis for generating contact constraints during inference.
-During this task, the Contact Conditioning Module is not activated, and the model relies solely on encoded sequence, MSA, and template features to infer contact patterns.
-To supervise this task, a binary classification loss is applied over all inter-chain token pairs:
+\xm{In the second and third fine-tuning stages, the model is optimized within a multi-task framework that simultaneously addresses both the contact-conditioned structure prediction task and the contact prediction task.
+The latter} aims to estimate the probability that each inter-chain token pair is in atomic contact, serving as a basis for generating contact constraints during inference. \xm{During the specific optimization of the contact prediction task in these stages, the Contact Conditioning Module (CCM) is intentionally not activated; this is a deliberate design to ensure the CPM learns to infer intrinsic interaction patterns directly from raw features (MSA and sequences) without the "leakage" of ground-truth constraints.} To supervise this task, a binary classification loss is applied over all inter-chain token pairs:

 Here, $\mathcal{P}$ denotes the set of all token pairs $(i, j)$ such that token $i$ and token $j$ belong to different chains. $p_{ij}^{contact}$ is the predicted probability of contact between tokens $i$ and $j$. $y_{ij}^{contact} = 1$ if $(i,j) \in \mathcal{C}$ (i.e., the token pair is in contact), and $y_{ij}^{contact} = 0$ otherwise.
 During training, half of the samples are used for the contact-conditioned structure prediction task, following the protocol established in the first stage, while the other half are dedicated to training the contact prediction task, which guides the model to estimate inter-chain contact probability distributions.